theSamPadilla/keyman-tools/README.md

-# BLS Keys to Secret Manager Secure Upload
+# Secure Validator Keystore to Secret Manager
 This repo contains a tool and instructions to securely upload/create validator keys to [Google Cloud Secret Manager](https://cloud.google.com/secret-manager).

 The tool needs to run in the same filesystem where the keys are stored.
 All communications with the [Google Cloud Secret Manager API](https://cloud.google.com/secret-manager/docs/reference/rest) are authenticated using [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials).